English

 Contents

-Marienbrucke Bridge, a pedestrian marvel suspended above the rushing waters of the Pollat Gorge, offers a postcard-perfect view of Neuschwanstein Castle.
-Built in 1845 by King Maximilian II of Bavaria as a tribute to his wife, Queen Marie, the Marienbrucke Bridge boasts a rich history intertwined with Bavarian royalty.
-More than just a bridge, it's a chance to step back in time and witness the very scenery that inspired King Ludwig II's fantastical castle.
-From this iconic vantage point, capture breathtaking views that have enchanted travelers for generations.
-Don't miss this must-see landmark on your trip to Neuschwanstein Castle!
+The Mary's Bridge is a pedestrian marvel suspended above the Pollat Gorge, offering a postcard-perfect view of Neuschwanstein Castle.
+Built in 1845 by King Maximilian II of Bavaria as a tribute to his wife, Queen Mary, the bridge boasts a rich history intertwined with Bavarian royalty.
+More than just a bridge, It's a chance to step back in time and witness the very scenery that inspired King Ludwig II's fantastical castle.

 Why visit the Marienbrucke?